-Athletic performance is based on both genetics and the time and dedication you put in to practicing your sport!
+Athletic performance is based on genetics — and the time and dedication you put in to practicing your sport!
 Research shows that at the elite level, genetic variants that impact muscle composition make a difference.

 - Motivation to exercise?
 It’s geneticA new study in the journal Behavioral Brain Research paints a fascinating picture of why some people are more motivated to exercise.
 The study looked at the dopaminergic system to see how people’s genetic variants could alter the ‘reinforcing value’ of exercise.

 - Athletic Performance GenesIf you are at the top of your sport and looking to optimize, genetics comes into play, affecting muscle composition and endurance.